 - 500g in total of sultanas, raisins, currants, peel (nothing wrong with buying a pre-mixed bag)

-- about two large or three small apples (you’re aiming to end up with 200g of grated apple)
+- 300g of apples (that’s probably three small or two large ones, aiming to end up with 200g grated apple)

 - 100g suet